Is Attraction to Crime a Mental Disorder?

 What Can Be Done?

 Hybristophilia can have devastating consequences for the women who have it and carry things too far.
-Consistently seeking out violent partners not only puts them and their children at risk, it potentially creates a partner in crime for men who are set apart by their ability to manipulate and hurt other people.
+Consistently seeking out violent partners not only puts them and their children at risk; it also potentially creates a partner in crime for men who are set apart by their ability to manipulate and hurt other people.

 At the low end, where hybristophilia manifests as a private sexual fetish, harm is not typically done.
 But for women who actively seek out the most attractive criminals they can find and put themselves in harm’s way to be with them, a strong family and peer support network, willingness to communicate and management of other emotional disorders the woman might have are key to limiting the damage hybristophilia can cause.